Home \ Sex Crimes

 Have you been arrested on sex crimes charges in Phoenix, AZ?
-A conviction could severely limit your freedom for the rest of your life, and the consequences can be much more far-reaching than those directly levied by the court.
+The Phoenix sex crimes attorney at Orent Law Offices, PLC can help you.
+A conviction could severely limit your freedom for the rest of your life, and the consequences can be far-reaching than those directly levied by the court.
+Contact us at (480) 656-7301 to schedule a consultation.

 When this much is at stake, it’s in your best interest to begin forming your defense as quickly as you can.
 Building an effective defense against sex crime charges takes significant time, resources, and dedication.

-The Phoenix sex crimes attorney with Orent Law Offices,PLC Craig Orent, is one of the most experienced and well-respected criminal defense attorneys in all of Maricopa County.
+Craig Orent is one of the most experienced and well-respected criminal defense attorneys in all of Maricopa County.
 He has 33 years of experience practicing criminal law, and he’s a Certified Criminal Law Specialist by the State Bar of Arizona, a distinction few lawyers in the state have earned.

-For more information on how we can help with your sex crimes case, contact our criminal defense law firm in Phoenix at (480) 656-7301 to set up a free consultation.
+For more information on how we can help with your sex crimes case, contact our criminal defense law firm to set up a free consultation.

 Attorney Craig Orent and the rest of the team with Orent Law Offices are here to help.
 Our Phoenix sex crimes lawyer was formerly a prosecutor, which gives him inside knowledge of how the other side likes to operate.
 We’ll listen to your side of the story with a sympathetic ear and will treat you with the respect you deserve.
 We will also work hard to craft a defense that best fits your situation.
 Hire us to represent you, and you’ll have a legal team to help with your case by:

-To begin forming an attorney-client relationship with our criminal defense firm in Phoenix, AZ, give us a call or reach out online today.
+To begin forming an attorney-client relationship with our criminal defense firm give us a call or reach out online today.
 Your initial consultation is completely confidential and free of charge.

 There is a wide range of sex crime offenses in Arizona.
 Some are more serious than others in terms of the associated penalties enforced by the criminal justice system, but all of them need to be taken seriously.
 A conviction of any type of sex crime can lead to a negative social stigma as well as other serious consequences.
 The following is a description of the six primary sex crime charges in the State of Arizona.